-Chronic exposure to lead has been associated with impaired cognitive development in children, which can persist into adulthood even at concentrations as low as 10 μ g/dL.1-4 Present American Academy of Pediatrics guidelines consider children with blood lead levels (BLLs) of 10 μ g/dL or greater as having elevated BLLs and thus at risk for cognitive impairment and end organ damage.5 dren, and hand-to-mouth behaviour facilitates the entry of lead into their bodies.6
+Chronic exposure to lead has been associated with impaired cognitive development in children, which can persist into adulthood even at concentrations as low as 10 $\mu$ g/dL.1-4 Present American Academy of Pediatrics guidelines consider children with blood lead levels (BLLs) of 10 $\mu$ g/dL or greater as having elevated BLLs and thus at risk for cognitive impairment and end organ damage.

 Children are at increased risk for lead toxicity due to their small size, their rapidly developing brain, and their behaviour.
 Compared with adults, the small body size of children results in higher blood concentrations for a given quantity of lead ingested.
-Additionally, lead is more neurotoxic to the developing brains of chil-
+Additionally, lead is more neurotoxic to the developing brains of children, and hand-to-mouth behaviour facilitates the entry of lead into their bodies.

 Little is known about the prevalence of lead toxicity in children or the sources of contamination in developing countries.
 Because the burden of malnutrition is much greater in developing countries, concurrent mineral deficiencies of calcium, iron and zinc, resulting in preferential lead absorption, may increase the risk of lead toxicity.7 In Africa, most published studies have examined urban populations in South Africa.
-Mean BLLs in Cape children ranged from 8.2 to 12.7 μg/dL (range 2-28 μg/dL) in the three separate groups studied.8 In another study, 13% of inner city children in South Africa had BLLs greater than 25 μg/dL.9 However, in unpolluted rural areas in South Africa, researchers found a mean BLL of 3.4 μg/dL (range 0.5-7.5).10 Among a convenience sample of children from affluent parents in Kaduna, Nigeria, researchers found a mean BLL of 10.6 μg/dL with 2% of children between 1 and 6 years having concentrations greater than 30 μg/dL.11
+Mean BLLs in Cape children ranged from 8.2 to 12.7 μg/dL (range 2-28 μg/dL) in the three separate groups studied.8 In another study, 13% of inner city children in South Africa had BLLs greater than 25 μg/dL.9 However, in unpolluted rural areas in South Africa, researchers found a mean BLL of 3.4 μg/dL (range 0.5-7.5).
+Among a convenience sample of children from affluent parents in Kaduna, Nigeria, researchers found a mean BLL of 10.6 μg/dL with 2% of children between 1 and 6 years having concentrations greater than 30 μg/dL.11